AlanYoon71/0L_Installation/README.md

 Ensure you have an Ubuntu system (tested on Ubuntu 22.04) and basic familiarity with the terminal.

-## Step 1: Running the Libra Validators or VFN
+## Step 1: Running the Libra Validator and VFN

 1. Firewall setting for Mainnet Validator